-Leroy is a student in Information Systems at the Politechnic Universitity.
+Leroy is a student in Information Systems at the Polytechnic University.
 He loves to design IoT objects.

 No wonder he’s one of the three demo managers in team Kansa.
-A position he shares with Vitumbiko, who recently finished secundary school and is going to study Civil Engineering next year in Cape
+He shares this position with Vitumbiko, who recently finished secondary school and will study Civil Engineering next year in Cape

 Town (South Africa).

 Thumbiko is the third demo manager.
-He studies Accountancy and is a frequent visitor of mHub, because he likes learning how to improve programs using software.
+He studies Accountancy and is a frequent visitor of mHub, because he enjoys learning how to improve programs using software.

 Walekani holds a degree in Management Information Systems and is currently studying